Hello everyone! It is the blog: How Unique Japan. We always share Japanese features through this website.

 Do you remember that Miso paste came from China?
 So, it took a while for them (pastes) to arrive.

-One day (around 1254 AC), a Zen monk brought the paste kept in pots.
-He found some liquid flowing and separated from it during the voyage.
-Some theories say it was the discovery of the Japanese soy sauce.
+One day (around 1254 AD), a Zen monk brought the paste kept in pots.
+He found some liquid flowing and separated from the paste during the voyage.
+Some theories suggest it was the discovery of Japanese soy sauce.

-The method for making the sauce is similar to that of miso paste.
+The method for making the sauce is similar to the paste.

 The workers mix ingredients, the oryzae from fermented soy and wheat, and salted water in tanks.
-Then, leave the liquid for six or eight months.
+Then, leave the liquid for six to eight months.

 How do we utilize the sauce?
 It might not be necessary to explain.
-We can add it to any meal as one more flavor or dip with something we eat.
-It can keep its edible condition for over a year (before opening a rid, and kept in a row temperature without sun-shining).
+We can add it to any meal as a flavor or dip with foods (for example, Sashimi).
+Its edible condition will last for over a year (before opening).

 Natto

-We Japanese cannot miss it if we think about fermented foods, such a sticky and interesting smell food from soybeans.
+It is Natto, a sticky and interesting-smelling food from soybeans.
 It is the original one in Japan.

-It is Natto bacteria that causes the fermenting of the beans.
+It is the Natto bacteria that cause the fermentation of the beans.
 The prize from that phenomenon is good for us.

 Natto has vitamins B1, B2, and K2 (K2 is for bone strength).
 The most unique nutrition is Natto kinase (the name is also from itself).
-Surprisingly, it can break blood clots and make circulation smooth.
+Surprisingly, it can break blood clots and improve circulation.
 It sounds perfect for our health.

 One more add.
-The bacteria exists on rice straws.
-Their habitat is concerned with that invention, which will lead the next, the history of Natto and how it was born.
+The bacteria exist on rice straws.
+Their habitat is concerned with that invention, which will lead to the next, the history of Natto, and how it was born.

-One of them is when the Japanese in old time imported rice and soybeans from China about 2000 years ago, and then they made this fermented food afterward.
+One unique theory says.
+It is when the Japanese imported rice and soybeans from China 2000 years ago.
+They then made this fermented food afterward.

 During a war, one general miscalculated the amount of the feed because he expected the end of the war would come soon.
 The food for horses hit bottom.

-The general felt anxious, so he ordered feed supplies to farmers around where they were camping.
+The general felt anxious, so he ordered the farmers to bring supplies to where they were camping.
 The farmer hurried.
-They rapidly prepared some boiled soybeans in the rice bracts before they got enough dried.
+They rapidly prepared some boiled soybeans in the rice wrapping before they were dried.

 To close